 In some settings, including suites and other large rooms, designers are creating custom, oversized headboards to serve as a dramatic focus of attention for the guestroom.
-"Headboards are becoming more three-dimensional," said Cheryl Hillberry, principle, CBH Design, "extending all the way up to the ceiling and over the bed with lighting coming down from that."
+"Headboards are becoming more three-dimensional, extending all the way up to the ceiling and over the bed with lighting coming down from that," says Cheryl Hillberry, principal, CBH Design.

-At Perkins Eastman, Barbara Mullenex said, "We've reached a level of luxury in mattresses and linens that the new place to go is the architectural use of the bed.
+At Perkins Eastman, Barbara Mullenex says, "We've reached a level of luxury in mattresses and linens that the new place to go is the architectural use of the bed.
 That's where the innovation is going: beds becoming more of an architectural feature in some settings.
 They are also being designed not just with lighting but with thoughtful places for phones and other electronic devices."

-DiLeonardo, said the trend is especially visible at higher-end properties.
-"The look provides romance, drama and a focal point,"
+Melissa Breen, designer/specifier for DiLeonardo, says the trend is especially visible at higher-end properties.
+"The look provides romance, drama and a focal point," she says.

 That's not to say the classic upholstered headboard is going by the wayside.
 Both luxury and midscale properties will continue to use soft headboards.
 Designers agree that the inherent plushness of these pieces will ensure their usefulness for as long as guests continue to bring their electronics-tablets and laptops-to bed.
 Hillberry said textile improvements will continue to expand options for upholstered headboards.
-"New fabrics offer more longevity and luxury now," ensuring their use in upscale and midscale headboard applications, she said.
+"New fabrics offer more longevity and luxury now," ensuring their use in upscale and midscale headboard applications, she says.

-More designers and hotel brands are selecting platform beds for hotels across the price spectrum (Motel 6's newest rooms feature them).
-"More recently, we've been detailing true platform beds in for our U.S. clients with simply a high-quality mattress placed on top," said Breen.
+More designers and hotel brands are selecting platform beds for hotels across the price spectrum.
+"More recently, we've been detailing true platform beds in for our U.S. clients with simply a high-quality mattress placed on top," says Breen.
 In some cases, the platform look is being achieved with wood or upholstered box spring covers.
 However, in addition to being fashionable, the true platform bed is practical and economical, eschewing the need for a box spring and bed skirt.
-Another practical
+Another practical (though largely unspoken) advantage to the platform is its role in eliminating bed bugs by giving them fewer places to hide.
+Elizabeth Temple, senior designer for Baskervill, says, "It's so much easier to clean platform beds and we're definitely seeing things moving away from bed skirts and metal bed frames for a more residential look,"

-AC properties stateside.
+Technology might play an important niche role when it comes to the beds themselves, says Mullenex, who shared an innovation she saw during a recent visit to Marriott International headquarters.
+The company is considering bringing an element from its AC Hotel brand in Europe to its AC properties stateside.
 That is, a king bed that slides apart to become two twins.
 The parts glide along a track (not old-fashioned casters) and move apart and back together easily.
-"This has the potential to catch on as an alternative to two doubles, because it provides space for a lounge chair or other amenities," Mullenex said.
+"This has the potential to catch on as an alternative to two doubles, because it provides space for a lounge chair or other amenities," Mullenex says.